sdepouw/scottdepouw.com/_tabs/about.md

 order: 3
 ---

 My name's Scott.
 I'm a programmer and speedrunner!
 On this site you can expect me to write about topics regarding both subjects, as well as whatever else might come to mind.
+Comments are welcome, and are currently powered by [giscus](https://github.com/giscus/giscus), so you'll need a GitHub account.
+If you don't have one, just shoot a comment out to me on any of the sites listed in the bottom-left corner!

 ## Programming